measure

 7. To adjust by a rule or standard.

-• To secure a contented spirit, measure your desires by your fortunes, not your fortunes by your desires.
+To secure a contented spirit, you must measure your desires by your fortune and condition, not your fortunes by your desires

-8. To allot or distribute by measure; to set off or apart by measure; often with out or off.
+8. (often with out or off) To allot or distribute by measure; to set off or apart by measure; often with.

 With what measure ye mete, it shall be measured to you again.